-Dr. Wei Gao is a Professor, Department of Ecosystem Science and Sustainability, Senior Research Scientist, Natural Resource Ecology Laboratory at Colorado State University, Director of the USDA UV-B Monitoring and Research Program at Colorado State University, and Director for ColoradoView, part of AmericaView, a nationwide consortium for Remote Sensing Education, Research and Geospatial Applications.
-Dr. Gao's postdoctoral training was at the National Center for Atmospheric Research in Boulder, Colorado and has been working at Colorado State University since 1999.
+Dr. Wei Gao is a Professor, Department of Ecosystem Science and Sustainability, Senior Research Scientist and Director, the USDA UV-B Monitoring and Research Program, Natural Resource Ecology Laboratory at Colorado State University, and Director for ColoradoView, part of AmericaView, a nationwide consortium for Remote Sensing Education, Research and Geospatial Applications.
 A major focus of his research includes impacts of solar UV radiation and other environmental stress factors on plants, atmospheric/vegetation canopy radiation transfer modeling, and regional climate/ecosystem modeling.
 Dr. Gao has published more than 200 scientific papers and edited 21 books, proceedings, and journal issues.
-He is Associate Provost for Colorado State University’s China Programs and Executive Director of the CSU-ECNU Joint Research Institute for New Energy and the Environment.
-He is the Editor-in-Chief of Frontiers of Earth Science and an Executive Associate Editor-in-Chief for Engineering.CV
+He is Associate Provost for Colorado State University’s China Programs.CV

 - Dr. Gao’s research includes the radiative transfer of solar UV in the atmosphere and vegetation canopy, the impacts of UV radiation and other environmental stress factors on plants, regional climate/ecosystem modeling, and remote sensing applications in ecosystems.